halt-dos/hd-wiki-public/docs/enterprise/gslb/listener/records/proximity.md

 ### Dynamic Network Proximity

-Dynamic Network Proximity measures the distance between the client and data resources based on **network latency** rather than physical location.
-The GSLB continuously monitors real-time network conditions and directs client requests to the most optimal site.
+Dynamic Network Proximity measures the distance between the client and data resources based on **network latency** and **connectivity failures (packet loss ratio)** rather than physical location.
+The GSLB periodically monitors real-time network conditions and directs client requests to the most optimal site.

-This method uses **Round Trip Time (RTT)** as the primary metric to determine proximity.
+This method eventually calculates **Round Trip Time (RTT)** which is then used to determine proximity.

 ---

 ## RTT Measurement Mechanism

 When RTT information is not already available, the GSLB virtual IP initially selects a site using the **Round Robin** method and forwards the client request to that site.
-The system then begins calculating RTT between the client’s Local DNS (LDNS) and the selected GSLB site.
+The system then begins calculating RTT between the client and the selected GSLB site.

 RTT is calculated using the following fallback sequence: